benelser/blazor/README.md

-# blazor
+# Blazor
-Collection of techniques and components as I build them
+This repo is a collection of blazor techniques and components/pages as I learn and build them.